Carlos Brathwaite and Ben Stokes join Sky Sports Cricket for 2016 World Twenty20 final watchalong

 West Indies' big-hitter Brathwaite hit England all-rounder Stokes for four successive sixes at Eden Gardens in Kolkata four years ago to win the tournament for his side in dramatic style.

-Both will share their insights and memories from 3.15pm on Sunday on Sky Sports Cricket, as will then West Indies captain Darren Sammy, England's Joe Root and Sky Sports' David Lloyd among others.
+Both will share their insights and memories from 3.15pm on Sunday on Sky Sports Cricket, as will then West Indies captain Daren Sammy, England's Joe Root and Sky Sports' David Lloyd among others.

 - Ben Stokes 2019 Ashes watchalong